The Octant Ensemble

 2002, spandex, electronics, servo motors, plastic

-There are five improvisational robots that sample light from sensors at the ends of wire.
+There are five improvisational robots that sample light from sensors at the ends of the wire.
 As the wire flexes new readings are taken and new movements are triggered to complete the feedback loop.
 All of the parts of this installation are scattered along the floor and only move when people are present.
 There are also half tuned TVs that are placed around the improvisers as additional sources of variable light input.

 Kermit the Man

 2004, electronics, motors, felt, plastic toys

 Kermit’s head comes from the Hasbro Micky Mouse version of the Teddy Ruxpin cassette tape controlled talking bear from the 80s.
 Chicago had the best cheap thrift stores in the early 2000s when I was in grad school and I had my eyes out for anything that could be repurposed for animatronics.
 I had to develop a controller for the mouth due to the unique servos that were inside the of the head.
 At this time I was using Pic micro-controllers.

 As you can see in the video above, I decided to augment the plastic head with similarly tinted plastic parts and I didn’t add eyes to keep the head from taking priority over the rest of the parts.
 The body was formed from plastic toys glued to a base and covered in felted wool.
 I left the plastic appendages poking out of the felt like teeth or broken bones bursting out of his skin.

 Kermit is a re-envisioned asymmetrical Frankenstein-inspired monster experiment.
 What was forming in the process of his creation was a dialog between his head and his giant foot as if they were two different persons.
 The soundtrack augments a call and response between these two parts.